 This article requires health carriers to include health plan prescription drug formulary information when filing premium rates.
-The article also requires drug manufacturers to report drug price and other information for certain drugs and prohibits manufacturers from increasing the price of those drugs for the next calendar year, if they are included in a health plan formulary.
+The article also requires drug manufacturers to report drug price and other information for certain drugs and requires manufacturers to provide notice when increasing the price of those drugs for the next calendar year, if they are included in a health plan formulary.
 The article also expands the scope of an existing report to the legislature on drug price transparency and makes the failure by a manufacturer to comply with reporting and price stabilization requirements grounds for civil penalties or disciplinary action.